MitchAnderson93/osrsML/README.md

 # Applied ML using OSRS

 ## Overview
-This repository contains a collection of machine learning projects I have built for academic use focused on task automation through the use of computer vision and pattern recognition.
+This repository contains a collection of machine learning projects that I have built for task automation (academic use, see disclaimer at the bottom).

 ## Dependencies